 Trevi Fountain in Rome, Italy

-Better take a slow pace and enjoy the spirit of this amazing spirit without any rush to see everything.
-Remember, Rome is one of the most photogenic capital cities in Europe, so take your time to enjoy it.
+Remember, Rome is one of the most photogenic European cities, so take your time to enjoy it.

 Rome's Colosseum, Italy

 Italians are jovial, outgoing people.
-Don’t get too comfortable by only interacting with other travelers or your friends at hostels and hotels.
-Engage with locals, be playful and curious.
+Don’t get too comfortable by only interacting with other travelers at hostels and hotels.
+Engage with the locals to learn more about Rome’s culture.

-Language barriers will exist, but don’t let that stop you from a cultural exchange.
+There will be some language barriers, but don’t let that stop you from a cultural exchange.
 Plus, Italian is such a beautiful language, who wouldn’t want to practice it?
-(Even if you get every word wrong, they’ll still love you for trying)
+Even if you get every word wrong, they’ll still love you for trying.

 12. Be safe!